jinlang226/GSoC-pgmoneta/README.md

 * Also, pg_receivewal does not acknowledge reply, so I will try to fix this with the native solution.

+* You have to make a clean-room implementation so you will depend on code only in our repository.

+* After the call to pgmoneta_server_authenticate you will have an authenticated socket connection to PostgreSQL.
+Using that socket you can then create messages (message.h|c) and communicate with the server.
+So, you need to figure out which messages that you need and how that translate into a similar functionality that we have using pg_receiverwal now.

 **Jul 4 - Jul 8**
+Hi jesper,

 - [ ] Come up with a feasible design of replace usage of pg_receivewal inside pgmoneta with a pgmoneta native solution
 - [ ] Discuss with mentor